Manifold Fitting in Ambient Space: Introduction

-In our work, we focus on manifold fitting.
-Given a high dimensional data set, we assume that the data lies near (presumably with noise) a much lower dimensional smooth manifold.
-Furthermore, we assume that the intrinsic dimension of the manifold is known.
-The aim of our paper is to fit a manifold to the noisy data and map it to the underlying manifold.
-Our method is different from dimension reduction in the sense that the output of our algorithm are not lower dimensional data points that are projected onto from the input data.
-Instead, the fitted manifold and the projected data points still lie in the original ambient space.
-Furthermore, our algorithm is also able to handle data sets that lie in high dimensional space.
-This will be further established in our numerical simulations when we apply our algorithm on image data.
-Our algorithm consists of two core parts, a subsampling portion and a manifold fitting approach.
+In this paper, we focus on manifold fitting.
+Given a set of high-dimensional sample points, we assume that the sample points lie near (presumably with noise) a smooth manifold of much lower dimensions.
+We also assume that the intrinsic dimension of the manifold is known.
+This paper focuses on fitting a manifold to the sample points and mapping it to the underlying manifold; the main goal is to reduce the computational complexity when we perform manifold fitting.
+Our method is different from dimension reduction in the sense that the output of our algorithm does not consist of lower-dimensional sample points that are projected from the sample points.
+Instead, the output is a fitted manifold that lies in the original ambient space.
+Our algorithm is also able to handle sample points that lie in high-dimensional space; this will be further established in our numerical simulations when we apply our algorithm to image sample points.
+Our algorithm consists of two core parts: a subsampling portion and a manifold-fitting approach.